 The Company has an established control framework with respect to the measurement of fair values.
 The Retail Commercial Services team has the overall responsibility for overseeing all financial asset and liability fair value measurements, including level 3 fair values, and reports directly to the Executive General Manager Retail.
-Significant valuation issues are reported to the Audit and Financial Risk Committee of the Company.
+Contracts are valued using a combination of data sources including current trades executed by the Company, the Sydney Futures Exchange (SFE), ICAP Plc (ICAP), TFS Australia Pty Ltd (TFS) and other market intelligence.
+The Company trades frequently in these instruments and has sufficient market information to reliably measure the value of these contracts in accordance with the requirements of Australian Accounting Standards